cloud66/help-old/_posts/tutorials/2042-03-02-connecting-to-server.md

 <li>You can also verify with the cloud dashboard : </li>
 <p>You also need to look for servers on the cloud dashbord in order to be sure that the instances are running on your cloud provider.
 Cloud66 always creates your server instances with the following format c66-stack name on your cloud provider dashboard so it can be easy to distinguish with other instances</p>

-<p>If the concerned instance is not present in the cloud dashbord that means the server has been deleted/removed from your cloud account so it won't be aaccessible anymore.</p>
+<p>If the concerned instance is not present in the cloud dashbord that means the server has been deleted/removed from your cloud account so it won't be accessible anymore.</p>
 <li>Have you tried doing SSH to the server :</li>
 <p>Using the cx command will simplfy your access to the server created with the help of Cloud66.
 You need to have <a href="http://help.cloud66.com/managing-your-stack/ssh-to-your-server">shell to server</a> rights over the stack to use this command.
 You can follow the below example to gain access to the server.
 </p>